 Some companies advertise that they can help consumers consolidate credit card debt through debt settlement.
 A debt settlement company will contact your creditors on your behalf to negotiate lower payments to settle the debt.

 Debt consolidation is different.
-It doesn’t settle your debt for a lesser amount but provides a personal loan so that you can get a lower interest rate than what your credit cards currently offer.
+It doesn’t settle your debt for a lesser amount but provides a personal loan so that you can get a lower interest rate, lower monthly payments, or both.

 When is the right time to merge debt?